 Some conveyancing solicitors in Cheltenham offer services on an hourly basis others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed conveyancing fee basis, with no hidden fees.
+Your conveyancing solicitor will work on a fixed conveyancing fee basis, with no hidden fees.
 Your detailed quote will explain what the fees and disbursements will be when your house sale or purchase completes.

 If, for whatever reason, your house sale or purchase does not go ahead, you are covered by our No Sale, No Fee guarantee.

 I'm purchasing a house in Cheltenham - what searches do I need?